nirvannar/Recommendations_with_IBM/README.md

 # Recommendations_with_IBM
-Project 3 for Data Science Nanodegree
+Project 2 for Data Scientist Nanodegree
 # Table of Contents

 * [Installation](#Installation)